If you’re like most writers, you want to turn your passion for writing into a real online business.

 Absolutely not!
 This is one of the many reasons I think freelance writing is great for college students.

-I will say I have my bachelors but I’ve never once told that to a client.
+I will say I have my bachelor’s degree, but I’ve never once told that to a client.
 Because it doesn’t matter!

-While anyone can be a freelance writer you still need to learn the basics of writing content.
+While anyone can be a freelance writer, you still need to learn the basics of creating content.
 You can’t expect to make money if you don’t email clients back, hate writing and spell awful.
 Sorry, this just isn’t the right fit for you.